groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/net/groupdocs.editor/editabledocument/getbodycontent/_index.md

 ### Return Value

-String, which contains the body of the HTML document
+String, which contains the body of the HTML document (without opening and closing BODY tags)

 ### Remarks

-WYSIWYG editors operate with the body of the document and cannot correctly process its meta information from the HEAD block.
+Most of WYSIWYG editors usually operate with the inner content of the BODY of the document and cannot correctly process its meta information from the HEAD block.
 This method is designed for such cases.
 This overload doesn't allow to adjust URIs for external resource requests.

 ### See Also